Drabble/baremaps/CONTRIBUTING.md

 make several smaller commits.
 This is much easier to review.

 Before making a pull request, check that your source code is formatted according to the rules defined in the `codestyle.xml` file.
-This file can typically used to [configure](https://www.jetbrains.com/help/idea/settings-code-style.html) your favourite IDE.
+This file can typically be used to [configure](https://www.jetbrains.com/help/idea/settings-code-style.html) your favourite IDE.
 You can run `mvn spotless:apply` to format your code automatically.
 Finally, verify that your contribution passes all the tests (integration included).
-Once your everything looks good, we'll merge it.
+Once everything looks good, we'll merge it.